AlexisWilke/shisen-sho-resolver/README.md

 The `save_board()` can save the board in text format, with each time represented by a number (0 to 36, where 0 represents "no tile here").
-I also save the result in a .png which allows for comparing ina much easier manner than trying to read the .txt file.
+I also save the result in a .png which allows for comparing in a much easier manner than trying to read the .txt file.

 The intermediate saves are not automatic.
 I tweak my code with